8 Best Condoms For First Time Users in 2023 [Ranked & Reviewed]

 It also doesn’t slip because of its innovative inner hexagon texture, so you can have peace of mind when getting it on with your partner.

-These condoms are a bit expensive, but it compensates for great quality.
+These first-time condoms are a bit expensive, but it compensates for great quality.

 Lelo Hex is ultra-thin, so you can feel your partner, NOT the latex.
 It’s lightly lubricated so that you can glide effortlessly.